lnynhi02/coffee-sales-dp-docs/docs/streaming.md

     "database.user": "dbz-user",
     "database.password": "dbz-user",
     ```
+---

-Instead of running multiple commands manually, we have a PowerShell script `real-time.ps1` that automates the entire process, including:
+Instead of running multiple commands manually, we have a PowerShell script `./setup-realtime-prerequisites.ps1` that automates the prerequisite setup, including:

 ✔️ Creating necessary tables in MySQL
 ✔️ Loading static file into the tables
 ✔️ Caching lookup data for later use
 ✔️ Registering the MySQL source connector

-✔️ Runing the Kafka client to handle new events

 1. **Creating necessary tables in MySQL** <br>
 The first step is to create all the tables required for this project.